adopt-liveview/adopt-liveview/priv/pages/2026/04-24-v2-js-push-en_US.md

 end
 ```

-This tip also works for the previous class with `phx-value-amount`.
+This tip also works for the previous lesson with `phx-value-amount`.
 Take it as a home assignment to try out how to do this with the previous lesson code.

 ## Recap!